 Annual Vermont HMIS License Fees

 Partner Agencies may purchase licenses at any time.
 The amount of a user license may change depending on the operating costs of the Vermont HMIS.
-All changes in amounts charged for user licenses will be approved by the HMIS Advisory Committee.
+Partner Agencies may purchase licenses at any time.
+The amount charged for user licenses is dependent on the operating costs of the Vermont HMIS.
+The HMIS Advisory Committee will be notified of changes in cost and given the opportunity to ask questions regarding the impact of such change.

 Billing for licenses will occur once annually, covering July - June.
 The annual fee must be paid within 60 days following the date of the invoice.
 If a Partner Agency fails to pay their license fees by the stated due date, the agency’s user licenses will be suspended until the HMIS Lead Agency receives the payment.